Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Equalized Odds in Rankings

+\EOdds has several natural extensions such as to general categorical outcomes that are easily handled by adjustments to the constraints in the optimization based methodology for re-ranking.
 Suppose that items are ranked according to a score $s(X)$, and the rankings result in an outcome $y \in {1,...,M}$.
 For example, in a news feed context, users of a site may engage with articles in multiple ways captured by actions such as ``like,'' ``comment,'' or ``share.''
 We extend the definition of equalized odds to ensure that the rankings are fair with respect to any of these outcomes across all characteristics.

 \begin{definition}[Multi-Outcome \EOdds in Rankings] A score based ranker satisfies equalized odds with respect to (protected) characteristic $C$ and score $s(X)$ if

 for all $c_1$, $c_2$, $y \in \left\{ 1,...,M \right\}$ and $t$. \end{definition}